spamwax/alfred-pinboard-rs/README.md

 ![image](./res/images/workflow-screenshot.png)

+## Known Issues
+- Posting bookmark from Firefox while tag suggestions is enabled is broken.
+Alfred intercepts <kbd>Command-L</kbd> used in AppleScript to focus location bar of Firefox.
+This is needed to get url and other info out of Firefox.
+Unfortunately Firefox does not offer any better way of interacting with it from outside world programatically.

-## TODO / Missing features
+## TODO

 I wish to add the following in the coming releases:

-- Let users delete a selected bookmark from witin Alfred.
+- ~~Let users delete a selected bookmark from witin Alfred.~~
-- Add a proper logging facility to Rust code.
+- ~~Add a proper logging facility to Rust code.~~ (uses log_env)
-- Use a better error mechanism (maybe [failure](https://crates.io/crates/failure)?)
+- ~~Use a better error mechanism (maybe [failure](https://crates.io/crates/failure)?)~~

 ## Feedback / Bugs